cisco-open/appdynamics-k8s-webhook-instrumentor/README.md

 If using helm, modify values.yaml for helm chart parameters

-See `values-sample.yaml` for inspiration - doc will be provided later.
+See `values-sample.yaml` for inspiration and this [Blog Post](<https://chrlic.github.io/appd-mwh-blog/>) to get started.

+More examples and documentation is coming soon.